Peer advisors are a great resource for students looking for answers to questions such as:

 Meet our PE Peer Advisors

 JAY FERNANDO: Jay is a senior double majoring in Political Economy and Statistics.
 His PE concentration is Indo-Pacific Security.
 He recently completed a summer internship with the Lawrence Livermore National Labs (LLNL), and has previously worked as an undergraduate intern at the Institute for Labor Research and Employment.
 On campus, he is the creator and producer of BareStage Productions’ Rimalower Prize, a grant awarded to stage an entirely student-run theater production raising marginalized voices.
 He is also the Cadet Wing Commander for Berkeley’s Air Force ROTC detachment.
 Feel free to reach out with questions about dual degrees, core PE courses, or to chat about PE theory!
-Jay is available to meet on Mondays and Wednesdays, 9am – 10am.
+Jay is available to meet on Tuesdays and Thursdays from 10am to 11am.

 JORDAN VU: Jordan is a third-year double-majoring in Political Economy and Statistics.
 His concentration is International Trade with Econometric Analysis.
 At Berkeley, he works at the College of Civil and Environmental Engineering as well as the Restorative Justice Center.
 In these two roles he navigates paperwork, lab roles, and bridging communities where possible.
 He is actively involved with the Southeast Asian Student Coalition as the Operations Director, advocating for a better focus on the SEAA Diaspora on campus.
 In the summer of 2024, he was in Washington D.C., working alongside the Southeast Asian Action Resource Center to advocate for immigration reform.
 He also mentors high school students with SASC, through their mentorship program.
 For the Fall 2025 Semester, he will be part of the Political Economy Student Association (PESA) as the Social Co-Chair.
 In the past, he was in the ASUC under a senator focusing on Southeast Asian Relations and also with the Student Policy Institute at Berkeley, focusing on immigration policies.

 In his free-time he likes to dance with CalVSA Lion Dance and plays the violin and guitar.
 His appointments focus on the first-generation, low-income experience at Berkeley and how it can fit with your Political Economy life.
-Jordan is available to meet on Mondays, Tuesdays, Wednesdays (9am – 11am) and Wednesdays (3pm – 5pm).
+Jordan is available to meet on Mondays from 1pm to 2pm and 3pm to 4pm; Tuesdays from 2pm to 5pm; Wednesdays and Thursdays from 3pm to 5pm.

 MIA ZARAGOZA: Mia is a senior majoring in Political Economy with a concentration in International Trade.
 Prior to her time at Berkeley, she was a first-generation transfer student from Fullerton College where she gained her passion for advocating for non-traditional students.
 Currently she serves as the Transfer Student Caucus chair, executive in the Office of the Transfer Student Representative, member of the Transfer Student Task Force, member of the Student Advisory Committee on Financial Aid and Education, and mentor in the Starting Point Mentorship Program.
 During her time at Berkeley, she has also participated in the UCEAP Study Abroad Program researching International Relations at the University of Oxford in England.
 Post graduation, Mia hopes to attend a Public Policy masters program to study the intersections on public policy and music education.
 On-campus you might find her singing in the Chamber Chorus, in opera rehearsal, or practicing her German with her twin sister at Kaffee Klatsch!
 Feel free to reach out regarding the transfer experience, study abroad, choosing a concentration, or anything at all — she is always happy to help!
-Mia is available to meet on Mondays (1:30pm – 4:00pm), Tuesdays (12:30pm – 2:30pm), Wednesdays (1:30pm – 4:00pm), and Thursdays (12:30pm – 2:30pm).
+Mia is available to meet on Mondays and Wednesdays from 11am to 3pm.